-- A. Improve water quality and contribute to attainment of water-quality requirements. - B. Increase drought preparedness by capturing more Stormwater and/or Urban Runoff to store, clean, reuse, and/or recharge groundwater basins. - C. Improve public health by preventing and cleaning up contaminated water, increasing access to open space, providing additional recreational opportunities, and helping communities mitigate and adapt to the effects of climate change through activities such as increasing shade and green space. - D. Leverage other funding sources to maximize SCW Program Goals - E. Invest in infrastructure that provides multiple benefits. - F. Prioritize Nature-Based Solutions. - G. Provide a spectrum of project sizes from neighborhood to regional scales. - H. Encourage innovation and adoption of new technologies and practices. - I. Invest in independent scientific research. - J. Provide DAC Benefits, including Regional Program infrastructure investments, that are not less than one hundred and ten percent (110%) of the ratio of the DAC population to the total population in each Watershed Area. - K. Provide Regional Program infrastructure funds benefiting each Municipality in proportion to the funds generated within their jurisdiction, after accounting for allocation of the one hundred and ten percent (110%) return to DACs, to the extent feasible. - L. Implement an iterative planning and evaluation process to ensure adaptive management. - M. Promote green jobs and career pathways. - N. Ensure ongoing operations and maintenance for Projects.
+- A. Improve water quality and contribute to attainment of water-quality requirements. - B. Increase drought preparedness by capturing more Stormwater and/or Urban Runoff to store, clean, reuse, and/or recharge groundwater basins. - C. Improve public health by preventing and cleaning up contaminated water, increasing access to open space, providing additional recreational opportunities, and helping communities mitigate and adapt to the effects of climate change through activities such as increasing shade and green space. - D. Leverage other funding sources to maximize SCW Program Goals. - E. Invest in infrastructure that provides multiple benefits. - F. Prioritize Nature-Based Solutions. - G. Provide a spectrum of project sizes from neighborhood to regional scales. - H. Encourage innovation and adoption of new technologies and practices. - I. Invest in independent scientific research. - J. Provide DAC Benefits, including Regional Program infrastructure investments, that are not less than one hundred and ten percent (110%) of the ratio of the DAC population to the total population in each Watershed Area. - K. Provide Regional Program infrastructure funds benefiting each Municipality in proportion to the funds generated within their jurisdiction, after accounting for allocation of the one hundred and ten percent (110%) return to DACs, to the extent feasible. - L. Promote green jobs and career pathways. - M. Ensure ongoing operations and maintenance for Projects.